SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 * `.\Debug\dbgen.exe -T o -s 1000 -z 2 -C 100 -S 4`
 Generates the 4th of 100 chunks with a zipf scale factor of 2 of the orders and lineitem tables

-1. Summary

-3. Method description and how to vary some internal parameters
+## 3. Method description and how to vary some internal parameters

 Recall that the TPC-H datagen generates uniformly distributed values; that is, the values of nonkey columns are generated uniformly at random from a pre-specified range.
 Linkages between tables are also similarly distributed; that is, the numbers of lines in LINEITEM that have a given ORDERKEY is chosen uniformly at random.
 The number of suppliers (SUPPKEY) per part (PARTKEY) is also similarly generated.
 The main goal of this change is to add skew, specifically zipfian skew, to the extent possible.